Form Fields in JavaScript PDF library

 let field: PdfField = document.form.fieldAt(0);

-// Sets the boolean flag indicating whether the form field have been flattened or not.
+// Sets the boolean flag indicating whether the form field has been flattened or not.

 field.flatten = true;